cotchan/deprecated-url-shortener/README.md

 }
 ```

-<code>GET /decode/:shortUrl</code>: A original Url is provided for the received Url.
+<code>GET /decode/:shortUrl</code>: A UrlDTO Information is provided for the received Url.

 Request Body
 ```